AbdelrahmanAboalam/AOSP_Lecs/Recap/SystemUI.md

 Monitor CPU/GPU usage
 ```

-This is exactly relevant to your Rive optimization work.
+This is especially important when using complex animations or real-time UI components.

 ---

-### 4. Always test on real bench hardware
+### 14.4 Always Test on Real Hardware

 Emulator behavior may differ from bench/device behavior.